 Teaching is one of the many things that I do best!
-My favorite part is being able to witness the "aha" moments that happen when new connections are made as a result of my bringing every subject to life in various creative ways.
+As a school teacher for over 8 years: my favorite part is being able to witness the "aha" moments that happen when new connections are made as a result of my bringing every subject to life in various creative ways.
 When I am not teaching I am diving into the world of classical music where I work to perfect my skills in the many languages of opera.
 So, needless to say, I am a natural performer, which radiates in and out of a non-conventional classroom.

 Education & Certification